privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 1. The client starts the auction process.
   - The client sends a `SelectWinningAd` request to the `SellerFrontEnd` service.
-    This request includes the seller's auction configuration and encrypted input for each participating buyer.
+    This request includes the seller's auction configuration and input for each participating buyer.
 1. The `SellerFrontEnd` service orchestrates `GetBid` requests to participating buyers’ `BuyerFrontEnd` services.
 1. Both the seller and buyer’s front-end services fetch proprietary code.
-    - The `SellerFrontEnd` service fetches the seller’s proprietary code required to score ads.
-  - The `BuyerFrontEnd` services fetch real-time data from the buyer’s key-value service, as well as the buyer owned proprietary code to generate bids.
+  - The `BuyerFrontEnd` services fetch real-time data from the buyer’s key-value service required for generating bids.
 1. The `BuyerFrontEnd` service sends a `GenerateBids` request to the bidding service.
 The bidding service returns ad candidates with bids.
 1. The `BuyerFrontEnd` selects the top eligible ad candidate and returns the